What Are Possible Insider Indicators That Should Be Reported

 • By monitoring keystroke dynamics and mouse movements, firms can detect when a normally routine user is behaving unusually—potentially indicating that someone else has accessed the system to execute a trade.

-These tools are not a silver bullet, but when combined with human expertise and strong whistleblower programs, they dramatically raise the cost of getting caught.
+These tools are not a silver bullet, but when combined with human expertise and dependable whistleblower programs, they dramatically raise the cost of getting caught.

 The Role of Corporate Governance